Student Fee Philosophy

 B. PPM 6-17, Recording Fee

 C. PPM 6-22, Student Code

-E. Utah State Board of Regents R516, General Student Fees
+E. Utah State Board of Higher Education Policy R516, General Student Fees

 1. Student fees are mandatory monies collected from all students in addition to tuition.
-Under the Utah State Board of Regents General Student Fees policy, all general student fees are subject to Board of Regents approval.
+Under the Utah State Board of Higher Education General Student Fees policy, all general student fees are subject to Board of Higher Education approval.